It Takes Two Hands

-In my extended families we stretch out Christmas for several days and try to keep our family meals and gift exchanges to one-per-day.
+In our extended families we stretch out Christmas for several days.
+And we try to keep our family meals and gift exchanges to one-per-day.
 Christmas 2011 is in the books now.
 It was enjoyable for the most part (although judging a Christmas on an enjoyability scale is problematic in its own way).

 As much as we theological types like to go on about deeper meanings of Christmas – and we should – there is a set of complicated cultural expectations that are also nearly impossible to avoid.
 These expectations and what they do to set up disappointment and let down are what need attention on this fourth day of Christmas.

 Speaking of the Twelve Days of Christmas . . . we are not entirely finished with the holiday . . . a twenty-year tradition of twelve-days-gift-giving continues until Epiphany at our house.
 My spouse and I exchange small tokens each of the twelve days.
 They tend to fall into one of several categories: 1) pragmatic, 2) fun or funny, 3) thoughtful.

 So far this year, I’ve received pink duck tape (yes, duck tape), a set of emery boards (after about 8 years of saying ‘no more!’ to emery boards, I actually asked for them this year), and a little spatula for turning eggs and pancakes in my smaller skillets.
 I’ve given a doo-hicky to hold up a smart phone (sorry I don’t recall its official name), a mat for wet shoes and boots (which arrive daily by the back door), and a Farmer’s Almanac.
 So, funny, pragmatic and even sometimes thoughtful.

 This hardly sounds like a let-down.
 It is not.
 Although, my espoused does complain that after nearly 300 gifts, he is completely out of ideas.
 (He likes to exaggerate, and besides, he’s given me emery boards at least ten times.)